brianokeefe/todo_finder/README.md

 A simple command line tool for finding TODOs in a codebase and outputting them in a clean, readable way.

+It's pretty rough.
+It could be a grep for sure.
+Do I care?
+Nahhhh.

 I'm sorry.

 ## Installation